Bragit123/QEC/Tile_Codes/README.md

 To see an example on how to run simulations, see *main.py*.
 If there is already a JSON file with results for the given parameters you will be asked whether you want to keep the existing JSON file, or run a new simulation overwriting the existing data.
 You can also add the -k (--keep) or -o (--overwrite) arguments when running the script to stop the code from asking at each simulation.
 More info about these is given by running `python3 main.py --help`.

+To run the PanQEC GUI for Tile Codes, run the *run_gui.py* script.

 The necessary code for running simulations is found in the *src* folder.
 It contains the following python scripts:
 - *tile_codes.py*: Contains classes for using Tile Codes with PanQEC.
 The abstract class *TileCode* inherits from PanQEC's *StabilizerCode*, and contains what is common for all Tile Codes, independent of layout.
 It also contains a few instances of specific layouts.
 - *error_models.py*: Contains the class *GaussPauliErrorModel*, which inherits from PanQEC's *PauliErrorModel*, but uses Gaussian sampling to draw generate errors (see the following paper on [analog QEC](https://arxiv.org/abs/1706.03011)).